Open Search

 How long does it take to complete the program?

 The PhD degree program can take as few as 69 credits (three years) if post-master’s, and as many as 114 credits (five years) if post-baccalaureate.
+This advanced doctoral path equips students with skills in evidence-based practice, and program specialization.
 Talk to an admissions counselor to find the best option based on your level of education.

 Anchor